DragonSA/amf_research/README.md

 Directory Layout
 ----------------
 This repository has the following layout:
- * code/: the code written for this project
  * common/: common objects (graphics) used by the proposal, presentation and report
  * presentation/: the presentation (written in LaTex/Beamer) for this project